treeman/jonashietala/posts/2023-10-18-lets_build_a_voron_toolhead.markdown

 My plan wasn't actually to build Tap from the start, and instead rely on the standard inductive probe.
 Even though [the kit stated][trident-kit] the probe was included, it wasn't listed in the parts checklist so I assume it wasn't included in the kit?

+> I later found it in a bag in the cable box.
+{ :notice }

 No big deal.
 Instead of building the Klicky probe just to tear it down and replace with Tap later, I decided to build Tap from the get-go.